carpentries-incubator/workflows-nextflow/_episodes/14-nfcore.md

 teaching: 30
 exercises: 10
 questions:
-- "Where can I find existing bioinformatic pipelines?"
+- "Where can I find existing, best-practice, Nextflow bioinformatic pipelines?"
 - "How do I run nf-core pipelines?"
 - "How do I configure nf-core pipelines to use my data?"
 - "How do I reference nf-core pipelines?"